The Single Malt Whisky Israel Shul Kiddush Awards 5785 (2024/5)

 If this was a shortlist of recommended genuine integrity bottlings (similar to the Deanston Virgin Oak), for the serious connoisseur who’s looking for an interesting, challenging and complex dram but at a rock-bottom bargain-basement price, then the Glen Moray Elgin Signature First-Fill American Oak (exclusively available at Panaco.co.il), would not only be the clear winner, but the only one on the list.

 Bottled at a whopping 48% abv, non-chill-filtered with very little E150a caramel colouring added, it ticks all the boxes for me.
 However, you need to spend time with this, experimenting with different amounts of water and letting it stand for a while to settle down.
 This is definitely not a pour straight from the bottle whisky.
 If attempted then it will be harsh, hot and disappointing.
-A great single malt at an unbelievably cheap price but absolutely unsuitable for a Shul kiddush.
+A great single malt at an unbelievably cheap price but if truth be told, not really suitable for a Shul kiddush.

 Barcode: 5018481022003